homas01123/SABER_fast/README.md

 A Semi Analytically parameterized aquatic radiative transfer model to primarily retrieve posterior distributions of Optically Significant Constituents (OSCs), water depth and benthic reflectance from user input of remote sensing reflectance.

-Creator and original developer: Soham Mukherjee
+Creator and OG developer: Soham Mukherjee ||
-Packaging: Raphael Mabit
+Packaging and code optimization: Raphael Mabit ||
 Maintenance: Soham Mukherjee

 ## Outline of the mathemtical and physics-based formulation